fdcl-gwu/RTX-Documents/uav-build-guide.md

 To fly, place connect the drone to the battery and place it on top of the elevated platform in the netted area. open up the GUI using the same steps as the [PCB Assembly](#pcb-assembly).
 You can use the buttons labeled "Idle", "Warm-up", etc. to perform basic movements of the drone.
 Before the drone actually flies, it is important to always use the "Warm-up" button, to check that all the propellers are working before taking off.
 Press the "Takeoff" button to get the drone in the air.
 The drone can be manually controlled using the keyboard on the host computer.
 Use the __WASD__ keys to move the drone around.
 Use the "__L__" key to make it go lower, and the "__P__" key to make it go higher.
 The "__M__" key kills the motors, so you should have one finger on this key at __all times__ in case you lose control on the drone.
 Note that this key should only be used in emergencies, and it is __not__ a suitable option to use when landing.
 The easiest way to operate the drone would be to use your left hand for the WASD keys, and use 3 fingers on your right hand to have access to the altitude control, and the kill keys.
 To properly land, make sure the drone is hovering above a flat surface within the flight area.
 You can either manually land by lowering the drone, or just pressing the "Land" button on the GUI.

 ![Finished Drone](/Photos/finishedDrone.jpg)

+# Appendix

+## Soldering 101
+### Through-hole
+Through-hole is used when a hole is already built into the board, and we have to push a component lead through it.
+In this build, we use this method to mount the power supply as well as any connector or header pins.
+This method is relatively straightforward, as you simply stick the lead through the hole, apply pressure with the soldering iron to the base of the lead, and feed solder into the joint until you create a cone-like shape of solder.

+### Surface Mounting
+The other method is surface mounting, and is used whenever we have to mount any component directly to the board without the use of a premade hole.
+Generally for this method you want to begin by tinning the component that needs to be mounted.
+Tinning is simply applying flux to the component lead and then applying solder to create a coat of metal around the lead.
+You can usually apply solder to the lead by melting solder onto the soldering iron, and then touching the iron to the lead.
+Once this is done, apply more flux to the surface that you are mounting the component onto.
+Push the component into place and put pressure with the iron.
+You usually have to also put more solder onto the iron to create a more secure connection.

+### XT60 Soldering
+To connect the wires to the yellow XT60 connector, first you have to fill the connector with solder.
+This can be done by placing a bundle of solid solder into the connector, and melting it with the iron.
+After tinning the wires, you can remelt the solder in the connector and push the wires in to secure them.
+This connector will be connected to the female connector that we soldered onto the bottom metal plate of the frame earlier on.

+After all the soldering has been finished, use a cotton swab with a cleaning solution such as isopropyl alchol to clean the board of any flux or other material that could be corrosive.

+## TODOs:
+- add WIFI antennas